 Period Properties Are Worth the Effort

 Yes, getting a mortgage on an older property can be more complex.
-But these homes have stood for over a century — they're not going anywhere.
+But these homes have stood for over a century — they are not going anywhere.
 With the right lender, the right survey, and the right broker, the unique character of a pre-1900 property can be yours.
-Don't let EPC scores written by modern algorithms put you off buildings that were built to last generations.
+Do not let EPC scores written by modern algorithms put you off buildings that were built to last generations.

 This is educational content, not financial advice.
 Your situation is unique — speak to a qualified mortgage broker before making any decisions.